S7MBO/cricket_stats/README.md

 90% of runs were used as the training set in this model, with 10% used as the test set.
 A Holt-Winters forecasting model is used to forecast future performance based on the 90% training set.
 The forecasted runs trend is plotted.
 The test set is also plotted to see how close the forecast and the actual matches.

-In this case we expected Ponting to score quite heavily as he had done throughout his career, but the model did not anticipate a late-career  slump where Ponting’s average and runs output dropped significantly.
+In this case we expected Ponting to score quite heavily as he had done throughout his career, but the model did not anticipate a late-career form slump where Ponting’s average and runs output dropped significantly.

 ![Rplot-runs-forecast](/images/Rplot-runs-forecast.png)